-During the year ended December 31, 2016, the Foundation granted \$148,447 to The Jefferson County Public Library.
+During the year ended December 31, 2017, the Foundation granted \$108,178 to the Library.
 Such grants included funding the Traveling Children's Library, purchasing books for the Summer Reading Club programs and other Library program costs.
+As of December 31, 2017, \$22,259 was payable to the Library and is included in accounts payable.

 The Library provides office space for the Foundation as well as space in one of the libraries for the Gift Shop.
 The Foundation recognizes contribution revenue for the use of the donated space and facilities within the library at its estimated fair value.
-In-kind contributions recognized for the year ending December 31, 2016, were \$78,851.
+In-kind contributions recognized for the year ending December 31, 2017, were \$79,895.